 Great morinda is a shrub or small tree

-parts of the West Indies.
-The plant grows well on sandy or rocky shores.
+that grows well on sandy or rocky shores.
 Apart

 from saline conditions, the plant also can withstand drought and grows in